vpenando/vpenando.github.io/projects.md

 `c++` `c++14` `maths`

 A free, open source, header-only C++ API for mathematic operations on matrices.
 Provides two types of matrix:
-- `mat::Matrix`, allocated on the stack
+- `mat::Matrix`, with internal buffer allocated on the stack
-- `mat::DynamicMatrix`, allocated on the heap
+- `mat::DynamicMatrix`, with internal buffer allocated on the heap

 Short example:
 ```cpp